8 Best Outdoor BBQ Grill Brands of 2024

 Since they fold into compact sizes, you will never have to worry about lugging around a heavy grill at your campsite.

-You do not need to carry around big bags of charcoal or heavy propane tanks either since all their camping grills use 1-pound propane cylinders.
+You do not need to carry big charcoal or heavy propane tank bags since all their camping grills use 1-pound propane cylinders.

-This PropertyNest reviewer camps pretty often and has used Coleman camping grills many times and have nothing but praise for the company.
+This PropertyNest reviewer camps pretty often have used Coleman camping grills many times and has praise for the company.
 They are super easy to use, and their lightweight makes them easy to bring on any car-camping expedition.

-While Coleman sells tons of different kinds of portable camping grills, this one is best for your average car camper.
+While Coleman sells many portable camping grills, this one is best for your average car camper.
 It is a little bigger than some of their models, but the fact that it comes with a portable stand makes all the difference.

-Finding a picnic table or stable stump can often be impossible when you are in the woods, but with the Coleman RoadTrip 285, that is not a problem.
+Finding a picnic table or stable stump can often be impossible in the woods, but with the Coleman RoadTrip 285, that is not a problem.

 Because Coleman is a camping equipment company, all their grills are made to be portable.
-The starting price for their smallest most basic grill is around $35 (which is little more than a pail with a grate on top).
+The starting price for their most minor, most basic grill is around $35 (little more than a pail with a grate on top).
 Their most expensive premium grill is about $330.

 Char-Griller: Best Dual Fuel Grills

-If you are one of the many people who are unsure whether to get a gas or a charcoal grill, then you might want to look into Char-Grillers.
+If you are one of the many people unsure whether to get a gas or a charcoal grill, you might want to look into Char-Grillers.

 Known for their barrel-style gas and charcoal grills, they offer the best of both worlds.

-Not to mention that its durable steel construction and large cooking surfaces makes it one of the toughest and biggest grill brands in the industry.
+Its durable steel construction and large cooking surfaces make it one of the industry's most challenging and biggest grill brands.

 The Double Play 3 Burner Gas and Charcoal Grill offers a great grilling experience at a decent price point.